 This species is native to tropical areas and prefers a humid climate.
 A sturdy, escape-proof enclosure can be provided outdoors and a sprinkler or mister can be used to increase the humidity if needed.
 A muddy wallow will be used by the tortoise as will a pan of clean water.

 Ideally, a red-footed tortoise will have an area densely planted with vegetation for a cool retreat.
 A doghouse-type shelter can be used for adult red-footed tortoises; it should be heated if nighttime temperatures drop below 65 or 70 degrees Fahrenheit.
-Daytime temperatures can safely reach up to 95 degrees.
+Daytime temperatures can safely reach up to 95 degrees Fahrenheit.

 The walls of the enclosure should be about 16 inches high and also go a few inches below the ground to prevent your red-footed tortoise from digging and escaping.

-If you choose to house your red-footed tortoise inside then you'll need a large enclosure (roughly one that is four feet by six feet or larger).
+If you choose to house your red-footed tortoise inside then you'll need a large enclosure (roughly one that is 4 feet by 6 feet or larger).
 Cypress bark as a substrate helps retain humidity although paper will also work and is easy to clean.

 A UVA/UVB light is necessary for an indoor enclosure since your tortoise won't be exposed to unfiltered sunlight inside.
 The enclosure should also be heated using special heat bulbs.
-A basking spot of 95 degrees should be provided with the daytime thermal gradient getting no lower than 80 degrees.
+A basking spot of 95 degrees Fahrenheit should be provided with the daytime thermal gradient getting no lower than 80 degrees Fahrenheit.

 Red-footed tortoises do not hibernate but they may start to slow down during the colder months, even if they are housed indoors.